TotenDev/TDevShortener/README.md

 - `rest.cache-expires` - cache expire time in milliseconds. **REQUIRED IF rest.cache-state is ON**
 - `rest.max-request-buffer` - max request BODY buffer size. **OPTIONAL** (if not specified will use default value `256 bytes`)

----
-#### METRICS Config
-All Metrics configuration should be done in `package.json` file, in root directory.

-Please read [here](https://github.com/TotenDev/TDMetrics-LibNode#configuration) for more details.

 ##Rest API